Moving More

 Getting started

-Start small.
-Add some extra steps by taking the stairs, parking a little further away, or getting off the bus one stop early.
-Working up to 10-minute periods of being active is a good way to start.
+• Start small.
+Add some extra steps by taking the stairs, taking a few laps around the mall, or parking a little further away from your destination to get in a few extra steps.
+Working up to 10-minute periods of being active is a good way to start, especially during the winter months.

-Get outside!
+• Get outside!
+Just make sure to dress in layers to stay warm and dry.
 Being in nature is also connected with mental and physical well-being.

 When to call a doctor